 It is true that managers face a minefield when it comes to performance management and disciplinary, potential the wrong move can be costly for a business!
 However, there is support for managers and business to ensure that you know exactly what to do and how to act if there is an issue all the while mitigating risk.

-Preparing managers and putting simple processes in place to follow will make sure your business is aware of how to handle the situation and the managers are trained and have the resources to know what to do and act within legislation is essential to not only ensuring your business deals with issues quickly and focuses on driving performance, but also mitigating any potentially costly risks.
+Preparing managers and putting simple processes in place to follow will make sure your business is aware of how to handle the situation.
+Making sure that managers are trained and have the resources to know what to do and act within legislation is essential to not only ensuring your business deals with issues quickly and focuses on driving performance, but also mitigating any potentially costly risks.

 We can support your business by providing best practice in managing performance, training for managers, having difficult conversations and incentives to drive performance.